CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 Data, thought patterns & narratives may evolve- in particular the legal discussion on AAE Legal Agent status needs to be seriously beefed up, and the intent is to do so in later editions.

-Built on previous and current input from Team AALE, mistakes, confusions and omissions are ours (Chris) only.
+Built on previous and current input from Team AALE, mistakes, confusions and omissions are ours (non-lawyer Chris) only.

 This doc is equally for the purpose of a test-run exercise for us, in order to edit .md files in markdown format with slightly longish text content, and also test various Pull Requests methods to AALE GitHub repository.

 _Remark: referring a number of times to Dazza & Brenden, these referenced names may, if appropriate, and in due time, be replaced by *D & B’s respective GitHub links*_

 AAE: Automated and Autonomous Entity (including what is called as A.I. in various degrees of automation & autonomy).

 AALE: Automated and Autonomous Legal Entity (the purpose of this MIT Media Lab Computational AALE Law Challenge).

-NPI: Natural Person (as quoted in UK Patent Law) + Individual (as quoted in US Patent Law).
+NPI: Natural Person (as referred to in UK Patent Law) and/or Individual (as referred to in US Patent Law).

 #